Grande Odalisque: History

-Ingres portrays a concubine in languid pose as seen from behind with distorted proportions.
+Ingres portrays a concubine in a languid pose as seen from behind with distorted proportions.
 The small head, elongated limbs, and cool color scheme all reveal influences from Mannerists such as Parmigianino, whose Madonna with the Long Neck was also famous for anatomical distortion.

 This eclectic mix of styles, combining classical form with Romantic themes, prompted harsh criticism when it was first shown in 1814.
 Critics viewed Ingres as a rebel against the contemporary style of form and content.
 When the painting was first shown in the Salon of 1819, one critic remarked that the work had "neither bones nor muscle, neither blood, nor life, nor relief, indeed nothing that constitutes imitation".
 This echoed the general view that Ingres had disregarded anatomical realism.
 Ingres instead favored long lines to convey curvature and sensuality, as well as abundant, even light to tone down the volume.
 Ingres continued to be criticized for his work until the mid-1820s.